Common Name: Japanese Giant Salamander

 Scientific Name: Andrias japonicus

-Spawning takes place during early fall.
+Spawning for the salamanders takes place during late August to early September.
 It can take 10 years for salamanders to reach reproductive maturity.
 Male Japanese Giant Salamanders try to find the best nesting sites and then will sit and protect them from other males.
 Females select the best nesting sites for their eggs and lay them there.
 The females can lay between 400 to 600 eggs at a time.
 The male then protects the eggs for up to 7 months.